KIT-FAST/modalAnalysis-OMA-EMA/README.md

 The script is provided with some example data so that it is possible to run and test the script directly after downloading.
 If you want to use your own data, you can do as follows for OMA or EMA.
-The required format is described in more detail in the [pdf](https://github.com/KIT-FAST/modalAnalysis-OMA-EMA/blob/master/Implementierung%20des%20p-LSCF-Algorithmus%20zur%20Operational%20Modal%20Analysis.pdf) on page 46, unfortunately it is written in German.

-Further information can be found [here](#reference).
+Further information can be found [here](#reference); unfortunately, the thesis is written in German.

 ### Input data format for EMA